ethyca/fides/README.md

 2. From the root fides directory, run the following commands:

     ```
-    nox -s dev
+    nox -s dev -- shell
     ```

-    This will spin up the entire project and open a shell within the `fidesctl` container.
+    This will spin up the entire project and open a shell within the `fides` container.

     Once you see the `fides#` prompt (takes ~3 minutes the first time), you can run the next command: